-- (1) The Company has established "Principles of Corporate Behavior" as a guide for putting the Management Philosophy into practice.
-The Company shall also establish regulations that spell out things such as basic compliance requirements and the organizational framework. - (2) The Company shall also create a Compliance Committee to serve as an advisory body to the Board of Directors.
+(1) The Company has established "Principles of Corporate Behavior" as a guide for putting the Management Philosophy into practice.
+The Company shall also establish regulations that spell out things such as basic compliance requirements and the organizational framework.

+- (2) The Company shall also create a Compliance Committee to serve as an advisory body to the Board of Directors.
 The Compliance Committee shall be chaired by a Full-Time Audit & Supervisory Committee member and shall be made up as members of the Outside Directors and Audit & Supervisory Committee members.
 The Compliance Committee will meet to hear and discuss important matters concerning the Company's compliance program.
 It will report its findings and offers opinions to the Board of Directors.
 Financial Auditors and the head of the internal audit administrative department shall be able to attend meetings of the Compliance Committee as observers. - (3) A Chief Compliance Officer ("CCO") shall be chosen to oversee and monitor the execution of all compliance operations.
 The CCO shall periodically report the state of compliance affairs to the Compliance Committee. - (4) Compliance promotion and enforcement shall be supervised by the President of the Company.
 Group-wide compliance programs shall be carried out by Head Office supervisory departments with the cooperation of departments in the various operations divisions and subsidiaries.
 Compliance programs of the divisions and their related subsidiaries shall be promoted by the respective Chief Operating Officers of the divisions.
-A compliance control department shall help to ensure the completeness and effectiveness of compliance programs by monitoring compliance across the Epson Group and by taking - (5) The Corporate Strategy Council, an advisory body to the President comprised of the Directors and others, addresses important matters with respect to compliance promotion and enforcement of the Epson Group as a whole, including subsidiaries.
-The Council strives to ensure the effectiveness of compliance by exhaustively discussing and analyzing the state of programs for assuring observance of statutes, internal regulations, business ethics and initiatives in key areas.
+A compliance control department shall help to ensure the completeness and effectiveness of compliance programs by monitoring compliance across the Epson Group and by taking corrective action or making adjustments where needed. - (5) The Corporate Strategy Council, an advisory body to the President comprised of the Directors and others, addresses important matters with respect to compliance promotion and enforcement of the Epson Group as a whole, including subsidiaries.
+The Council strives to ensure the effectiveness of compliance by exhaustively discussing and analyzing the state of programs for assuring observance of statutes, internal regulations, business ethics and initiatives in key areas. - (6) The Company, including its subsidiaries, shall strive to provide an effective whistleblowing system.
+Employees shall be encouraged and shall be able to easily and immediately report compliance violations using internal and external hotlines and e-mail addresses.
+Controls shall be in place to protect whistleblowers from reprisal, and allegations shall be reported to the Board of Directors, the Audit & Supervisory Committee, the Compliance Committee, and the Corporate Strategy Council in a way that whistleblowers cannot be identified. - (7) The Company shall strive to enhance compliance consciousness by providing Epson Group employees with web-based training and other educational opportunities. - (8) The President of the Company shall periodically report important compliance-related matters to the Board of Directors and shall take measures as needed to respond to issues. - (9) "Principles of Corporate Behavior" shall state that the Company shall have no association whatsoever with organized crime.
+The Company shall take a firm stance in rejecting any and all contact with organized crime that threatens social order and security.